alidaneshpour/alidaneshpour/README.md

 # About Me:
-Computer Science graduate at Amirkabir University of Technology
+Ph.D.
+Student in Computer Science (Artificial Intelligence) at Amirkabir University of Technology

 ## 🌐 Socials: